wp-plugins/zedity/readme.txt

 * **Super Easy for Anyone**: a modern and intuitive user interface, very easy to operate with powerful operations accomplished in just few clicks with real drag and drop!

-* **No Coding Skills**: with absolutely no technical skills required, there's no more need to struggle with HTML/CSS code to achieve the desired effects!
+* **No Technical Skills**: with absolutely no technical skills required, there's no more need to struggle with HTML/CSS code to achieve the desired effects!

 * **Saves you Time and Money**: you can create your content much more quickly and even just by yourself!